-Our subwoofer on the other hand was like a happy day for it, flexing it’s muscles with each flank fire that was trying to down the american fighter planes diving on the Japanese carriers.
-Plenty of shaking for all those lovers of the low end with the receiver never letting our sub to rest or loose focus.
+Our subwoofer on the other hand was like a happy day for it, flexing its muscles with each flank fire that was trying to down the American fighter planes diving on the Japanese carriers.
+Plenty of shaking for all those lovers of the low end with the receiver never letting our sub to rest or lose focus.

 And if those chaotic scenes provide plenty of opportunities for you to gather your jaw from the floor the quiet moments also proved to us that the TX-RZ110o is also an excellent performer when it comes to scenes that need a more delicate approach with fine control and finesse.
 Every little sound, every little effect made each scene come to life and this was the result of the receiver’s excellent work.
 Just amazing.

 High Resolution audio is a must in such a top tier model and as such the TX-RZ1100 supports all known formats including DSD support for up to 11.2 MHz while FLAC, WAV, AIFF and ALAC formats are supported for up to 192kHz sampling rate and 24 bit resolution.
 With these in mind as we always do in our reviews we selected a few FLAC music tracks that we streamed through the receiver’s rear USB port.